 Rebecca Gibney is one of Australia’s most beloved and respected actresses.

 In 2012, Rebecca starred in P.J.
 Hogan’s feature film Mental opposite Toni Collette and Anthony LaPaglia.
-Her performance as ‘Shirley Moochmore’ earned her an AACTA Award nomination for Best Supporting Actress and a Film Critics Circle of Australia Award for Best Actress in a Supporting Role.
+Her performance as ‘Shirley Moochmore’ earned her an AACTA Award nomination and Australian Film Critics Association Award nomination for Best Supporting Actress and a Film Critics Circle of Australia Award for Best Actress in a Supporting Role.

 Born in Levin, New Zealand, Rebecca starred in a number of New Zealand television series including Inside Straight, Pioneer Women and Sea Urchins.
 She quickly became a well-known face on Australian television with roles in Zoo Family, The Great Bookie Robbery and the hugely successful Flying Doctors as Australia’s favourite mechanic, ‘Emma Plimpton’.

-During her expansive career, Rebecca has portrayed some of the most interesting women on Australian television, including her compelling portrayal of ‘Guinea Malone’ in Come In Spinner which won her an AFI Award for Best Actress in a Mini-Series and a Silver Logie for Most Outstanding Actress.
+During her expansive career, Rebecca has portrayed some of the most interesting women on Australian television, including her compelling portrayal of ‘Guinea Malone’ in Come In Spinner which won her an AFI Award for Best Actress in a Leading Role in a Mini-Series and a Silver Logie for Most Outstanding Actress.

 One of her most prominent and critically acclaimed roles was as ‘Dr Jane Halifax’ in Halifax F.P.
-The character was created especially for Rebecca and her performance saw her nominated for numerous Logie and AFI Awards.
+The character was created especially for Rebecca and her performance saw her nominated for six Silver Logies and two AFI Awards.
 The multi award winning series ran for twenty one telemovies from 1994 to 2002.

-Rebecca’s other television credits include Ring of Scorpio, All Together Now, Snowy, GP, Kangaroo Palace, 13 Gantry Row, Day of the Roses, Finding Hope, Salem’s Lot, Stingers, Stephen King’s Nightmares & Dreamscapes and Tripping Over.
-She starred alongside Claudia Karvan in three Small Claims telemovies and the Nine Network telemovie Wicked Love with Vince Colosimo.
+Rebecca’s other television credits include Ring Of Scorpio, All Together Now which earned her two Logie nominations, Snowy, Gp, Kangaroo Palace, 13 Gantry Row, Day Of The Roses, Finding Hope, Salem’s Lot, Stingers, Stephen King’s Nightmares & Dreamscapes and Tripping Over.
+She starred alongside Claudia Karvan in three Small Claims telemovies, earning her a Silver Logie nomination for Most Outstanding Actress in a Drama Series, and the Nine Network telemovie Wicked Love with Vince Colosimo.
 Rebecca also hosted the factual series Sensing Murder.

-Rebecca’s feature film credits include Among The Cinders, Mr Wrong, I Live With Me Dad, Lucky Break, Joey, Lost & Found, In Her Skin, The Map Reader and Cherie Nowlan’s Clubland alongside Brenda Blethyn.
+Rebecca’s other feature film credits include Among The Cinders, Mr Wrong, I Live With Me Dad, Lucky Break for which she was nominated for an AFI Award for Best Actress in a Supporting Role, Joey, Lost & Found, In Her Skin, The Map Reader and Cherie Nowlan’s Clubland alongside Brenda Blethyn.